phraber/lassie/README.md

 An R package of tools to select sites and sequences that represent variation in a longitudinally sampled protein alignment.

-For a quick start, plase read the tutorial file (https://github.com/phraber/lassie/tutorial.pdf), which contains the vignette.
+For a quick start, please read the tutorial file (https://github.com/phraber/lassie/blob/master/tutorial.pdf), which contains the vignette.

 #### Installation and Getting Started:
 1. Download and install pandoc precompiled or from source - http://pandoc.org/installing.html